 A lot of the cargo bikers I know also tend to be family types who use their rides for kid-hauling - so I see utility in the app for parents who might want to be able to track each other's whereabouts via the Boomerang app all day long.
 Combined with the generally high value of most cargo bikes - and their propensity for getting stolen - I think the Boomerang's price point and utility would likely appeal to the cargo bike crowd.

-Price wise: The Boomerang retails for $155 for the device and one year of cellular subscription, and they have US and non-US models (to support non-US cellular connections).
+Price wise: The Boomerang retails for $99 for the device and one year of cellular subscription, and they have US and non-US models (to support non-US cellular connections).
+Without the data plan it's $59 for the USA version but $3.90/mo for data purchased in the app.
 After one year, it's another $15 (quarterly) to re-up the cellular subscription, which is paid through Boomerang.
 Like I said, the cellular link is always part of the GPS equation.

 Even though they have a functional product you can buy right now, Boomerang will soon be running an Indiegogo campaign to to help fund further development.